carlhuda/janus/README.md

 * `<Leader>te` expands to `:te {directory of current file}/` (open in a new MacVIM tab)
 * `<C-P>` inserts the directory of the current file into a command
+* Automatically resize splits when resizing the MacVim window

 ## [Command-T](https://wincent.com/products/command-t)